-Here we bring you our comprehensive guide to help your brand fulfil its marketing potential on Instagram.
+Here we bring you our comprehensive guide to help your brand fulfil its marketing potential on Instagram, based on Instagrtam analytics.
 This guide is structured around the Visual Marketing Index (VMI) report, which any brand can request here for free!

 The VMI report provides a comprehensive and accurate measure of your brands performance on Instagram.
-This measurement is based on the 3 core components listed below, each of which we treat separately for the purpose of this guide.
+This measurement is based on the 3 core components listed below, each of which we calculate by taking a look at Instagram analytics and treat separately for the purpose of this guide.

 Engagement is at the very heart of social network design and purpose.
 It’s all about community and interaction.
 In particular, Instagram gives businesses of all sizes the opportunity to reveal a more human side by communicating directly with their audience through images, videos and comments.

 Brand engagement is an excellent metric for measuring how much a brand’s audience actively consumes the content that they post.
 It gives us a strong indication as to how much influence a brand has on its followership.
 An actively engaged audience is more likely to respond to the marketing efforts of a brand on Instagram, and in turn they are more inclined to increase the brand’s exposure by posting with the brand’s hashtag.